yzhan1/meteor-notes/README.md

-# meteor-boilerplate
+# meteor-notes

-Basic login and logout component for meteor applications.
+A real-time syncing note taking app implemented with Meteor.js and React.js.